awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

        --role-name eksClusterRole
    ```

-1. Enable the CNI plugin to manage network interfaces for Pods by setting the `ENABLE_POD_ENI` variable to `true` in the `aws-node` DaemonSet\.
+1. Enable the CNI plugin to manage network interfaces for pods by setting the `ENABLE_POD_ENI` variable to `true` in the `aws-node` DaemonSet\.
 Once this setting is set to `true`, for each node in the cluster the plugin adds a label with the value `vpc.amazonaws.com/has-trunk-attached=true`\.
 The VPC resource controller creates and attaches one special network interface called a *trunk network interface* with the description `aws-k8s-trunk-eni`\.

    ```
    kubectl set env daemonset aws-node -n kube-system ENABLE_POD_ENI=true
    ```
 **Note**
 The trunk network interface is included in the maximum number of network interfaces supported by the instance type\.
 For a list of the maximum number of interfaces supported by each instance type, see [IP addresses per network interface per instance type](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) in the *Amazon EC2 User Guide for Linux Instances*\.
 If your node already has the maximum number of standard network interfaces attached to it then the VPC resource controller will reserve a space\.
-You will have to scale down your running Pods enough for the controller to detach and delete a standard network interface, create the trunk network interface, and attach it to the instance\.
+You will have to scale down your running pods enough for the controller to detach and delete a standard network interface, create the trunk network interface, and attach it to the instance\.

    You can see which of your nodes have `aws-k8s-trunk-eni` set to `true` with the following command\.